rook/rook/design/object-bucket/object-bucket.md

 Users will request buckets via the Kubernetes API and have returned ConfigMaps with connection information for that bucket.

 One ConfigMap will be created per `ObjectBucketClaim` instance.
 ConfigMap names will be deterministic and derived from the `ObjectBucketClaim` name.
 This gives users the opportunity to define their Pod spec at the same time as the `ObjectBucketClaim`.
-Additionally, the `ObjectBucketClaim` and Pod can be deployed at the same time thanks in-built synchronization in Kubernetes.
+Additionally, the `ObjectBucketClaim` and Pod can be deployed at the same time thanks to in-built synchronization in Kubernetes.

+Pods mounting the configMap as either `envFrom:` or `env[0].valueFrom.ConfigMapKeyRef` will have a status of `CreateContainerConfigError` until the configMap is created.
+Pods mounting as a volume will have a status of `ContainerCreating` until the configMap is created.
+In both cases, the Pod will start once the configMap exists.

 Bucket deletion in the early stages of this controller design will not be addressed beyond cleaning up API objects.
 Deletion of the bucket within the object store is left as an administrator responsibility.
 This is to prevent the accidental destruction of data by users.